top of page

 We examine and explore a variety of options to help that animal.

 We rarely consider admission to JAAN as the first option because of limited staff and resources.
-Nonetheless, we do all we can to personally respond and assist with every individual request.

 Almost always, for homeless or suffering animals in need, the best chance for a good home can be found right within your own community; and if you simply widen your compassion with the effort of turning every leaf.